HIRO-MicroDataCenters-BV/template-web-service/README.md

 ```

 ## Working on a server
-Create a virtual environment in the ./server and install dependencies as specified in the [server documentation](./server/README.md).
+Go to the `/server` folder to install dependencies and work on the server application.
+Documentation on setting up the virtual environment, installing dependencies, and working with the server can be found [here](./server/README.md).

 ## Working on a client
-Create a virtual environment in the ./client and install dependencies as specified in the [client documentation](./client/README.md).
+Go to the `/client` folder to install dependencies and work on the client application.
+Documentation on setting up the virtual environment, installing dependencies, and working with the client can be found [here](./client/README.md).

 ## Release
 The application version is specified in the VERSION file.
 The version should follow the format a.a.a, where 'a' is a number.